mideactive/alx-low_level_programming/0x01-variables_if_else_while/README.md

          .
 Print the values of variable x, using  putchar i.e putchar(x)

          .
-We will use another putchar to makes sure a output is followed by a newline.
+We will use another putchar to makes sure the output is followed by a newline.

          .
 All this is done inside the main function
 <hr>